XingyuQu/rethink-re-basin/README.md

 We'll release pre-trained checkpoints for re-producing the pruning results reported in the paper soon.
 These checkpoints were already transferred and hence there is no need to run the `WoodFisher/transfer_checkpoint.ipynb`.

+We also provide an simple and self-contained example to showcase how to apply re-normalization after pruning in `notebooks/renormalize_pruned_model.ipynb`.
+It uses `torch.nn.utils.prune` to prune the model and then applies re-normalization.

 ### Setup

 We replicate the setup of the original repo in the following.